tintheanh/cs-174-final-project/README.md

 ## **Application features**
 ### Secure authentication:
 This application supports basic authentication in the most secure way.
-Using JWT containing hashed payload from both user IP and agent string which is generated from the server preventing JWT hijacking as well as fake JWT presented by malicious user.
+Using JWT containing hashed payload from both user IP and agent string which is generated from the server that can prevent JWT hijacking as well as fake JWT presented by malicious user.

 #### Code highlight
 ```javascript